AndrewBrinker/drow/posts/2016-05-25-joining-the-rust-community.md

----
-layout: post
-title: "Joining the Rust Community"
+title: Joining the Rust Community
 date: 2016-05-25 18:38:24 -0400
-comments: true
-categories: Rust
+tags: Rust

 ---

 If you're new to the Rust community, and unsure of what to read, how to take part,